 Either way, good choices for software are out there to assist an IT team in building a server hardware requirement that is based upon existing server/storage performance facts that remove the need for an IT “best guess”.
 In addition to performance data, these programs help produce the required configuration and shopping list.
 And that’s where the fun begins.

 Clearly, server hardware vendors are competing for your business and will offer purchasing programmes and promotions to reduce your capital expenditure.
 Some will assist by offering 0% leasing programmes to excite your finance department by moving the purchase over to operating expenditure.
 Dangle a competing quotation in front of Dell and their previously quoted prices drop like a stone.
-Mention a “knock out” opportunity to Hewlett-Packard, where it has a chance to replace Sun, IBM or Dell with a shiny new HP kit, and a virtual team appears like magic
+Mention a “knock out” opportunity to Hewlett-Packard, where it has a chance to replace Sun, IBM or Dell with a shiny new HP kit, and a virtual team appears like magic to assist in any technical area requiring attention.

 In theory, that is all healthy competition, but producing a final requirement based on a particular vendor product set can be fraught with difficulties and frustration.